myIR, payments and more

 Adjustments for private use may also need to be made for GST.
 Find out more in our GST guide (IR375).

-The taxable value of a motor vehicle is based on the GST-inclusive cost, or tax book value, of the vehicle and the number of days it is available for private use.
+The taxable value of a motor vehicle is based on the cost price, or tax value, of the vehicle and the number of days it is available for private use.
+Both FBT valuation methods may be calculated on a GST-inclusive or GST-exclusive basis.

 If you provide a vehicle to your employee that's available for their private use, you need records that: